gitpod-io/retired-gatsby-website/src/blog/github-codespaces.md

 But most professional development happens on other platforms such as GitLab, Atlassian’s stack and of course good old GitWeb.
 Oftentimes companies even employ a mixture of these.

 To also serve users beyond just GitHub, we have been focussing on integrating Gitpod with other platforms as well.
-In December we released support for GitLab and integration with Atlassian’s Bitbucket (and Jira) will be available soon.
+In December we released support for GitLab, and integration with Atlassian’s Bitbucket (and Jira) will be available soon.

 ### Closer to Home: Gitpod Self-Hosted

-Chances are that you host your Git repositories or other dev infrastructure in a private cloud or on a local network where they can not be accessed from the outside.
+Chances are that you host your Git repositories or other dev infrastructure in a private cloud, or on a local network where they can't be accessed from the outside.
 Thus, a hosted IDE service must be on the same private cloud or network.
-This is possible with [Gitpod Self-Hosted](/self-hosted) which can be installed on Kubernetes and does not require a connection to the public internet.
+This is possible with [Gitpod Self-Hosted](/self-hosted/) which can be installed on Kubernetes and does not require a connection to the public internet.

 Today we are releasing a new version which brings Gitpod Self-Hosted on par with Gitpod.io.
 The new release includes better GitLab integration and a new admin UI.
 With Gitpod Self-Hosted you can now enjoy this liberating way of developing software with your own GitLab installation.

-**Gitpod Self-Hosted is entirely free for up to five users and a free trial month for unlimited users is available, too.**
+**Gitpod Self-Hosted is free for up to five users, and a free trial month for unlimited users is available, too.**

 ### Summary

 We are quickly headed into a wonderful future, where developers are no longer intimidated by tedious and outdated setup procedures.
-Professional software projects will provide automated, prebuilt development environments that will enable teams to start contributing, doing code reviews, reproducing bugs or just exploring new ideas immediately from any device securely.
+Professional software projects will provide automated, prebuilt development environments that enable teams to start contributing, doing code reviews, reproducing bugs or just exploring new ideas immediately from any device securely.

 CI/CD has taught us how versioned, reproducible infrastructure as code is key to scale modern software development.
 Now it is time to apply these lessons to our development environments and furthermore improve our lead times getting from ideas to production.